After successfully registering, you will be logged in immediately and be able to read articles on this site.

 Clean Plant Center Northwest

-Published October, 2024
+Published November, 2024

 When plants are infected with Hop stunt viroid, emergence and early growth is delayed in the spring.
 By mid-summer, the lengths of internodes of infected bines are reduced by onethird, resulting in the stunted appearance of infected plants that struggle to reach the top wire.
 As the bines mature, the development of laterals is inhibited and cones are borne on the sparse and shortened lateral branches.